-3.2.5 Do Expressions
+3.2.5 Do proposal

-The Do Expressions[15] proposal, is a proposal meant to bring a style of expression oriented programming [21] to ECMAScript.
+The [8, Do Proposal] is a proposal meant to bring expression oriented programming to EcmaScript.
 Expression oriented programming is a concept taken from functional programming which allows for combining expressions in a very free manor allowing for a highly malleable programming experience.

-The motivation of the "Do expression" proposal is to allow for local scoping of a code block that is treated as an expression.
-Thus, complex code requiring multiple statements will be confined inside its own scope[8] and the resulting value is returned from the block implicitly as an expression, similarly to how a unnamed functions or arrow functions are currently used.
-In order to achieve this behavior in the current stable version of ECMAScript, one needs to use unnamed functions and invoke them immediately, or use an arrow function.
+The motivation of the do expression proposal is to create a feature that allows for local scoping of a code block that is treated as an expression.
+This allows for complex code requiring multiple statements to be confined inside its own scope and the resulting value is returned from the block as an expression.
+Similar to how a unnamed functions or arrow functions are currently used.
+The current status quo of how to achieve this behavior is to use unnamed functions and invoke them immediately, or use an arrow function, these two are equivalent to a do expression.

 The codeblock of a do expression has one major difference from these equivalent functions, as it allows for implicit return of the final expression of the block, and is the resulting value of the entire do expression.
-This gives that the final statement of a do expression has to contain a completion value [9], where the value will be the result of the expression, and cannot be an if without an else, a loop, or a variable declaration.